ijhoskins/satmut_utils/satmut_utils_manual.md

 2. run\_variant\_generator.py
 This script may be used to generate a VCF of all SNP and MNP codon permutations in a desired transcript coding region that match a mutagenesis signature.
 Together with run\_read\_generator.py, this provides *de novo* inputs for satmut\_utils sim.

+Provide trx\_id exactly as it exists in the GFF attribute transcript\_id value.

 3. run\_vcf\_subsampler.py
 This script can be used to subsample variants from the VCF produced by run\_variant_generator.py.
 Balancing true and false positive variants is highly recommended for training models.